iOS – Programming a minimal Point SDK app

-Point SDK acts upon rules that are defined via the Point Access web-interface.
+Point SDK acts upon rules that are defined via the Canvas web-interface.
 To enable these within an application, it is necessary to call the authentication method on the shared instance of BDLocationManager.
-An API key is used as the parameter.
+A Project ID is used as the parameter.

-Calling the authentication method will start a session with Point Access.
-However, it’s not required to call this method after app restart, unless the user has been logged out.
+Calling the authentication method will start a session with Canvas.
+However, it’s not required to call this method after app restart unless the user has been logged out.
 Initialising an SDK in AppDelegate make the enhanced restart mode work correctly.

 Zones will be downloaded, and associated Actions will be executed by the library without any further intervention.
 In general, the singleton instance of BDLocationManager should be used wherever the standard Core Location CLLocationManager class would otherwise be used.

 BDLocationManager exposes properties for two delegates, in addition to the standard

 delegate property inherited from CLLocationManager: